DAY OF THE DEAD IN OAXACA

 To see some of Jim’s images from his 2006 trip click here

-To view images created by participants of the 2003 trip click here
+To view testimonials from past Day of the Dead trips click here

 Jim's images from 2004 click here Jim's images from 2005 click here